ramblingbarney/refactored-funicular/README.md

 * Enter username, email, password on the 'http://localhost:5000/register' page
 * You are then redirected to http://localhost:5000/add_category

-### Login
+### Login (Success)

-* As a user I want to enter in registered user details and be shown the 'http://localhost:5000/add_category' page
+* As a user I want to enter in registered user details and be shown the 'http://localhost:5000/' page

 * Example acceptance criteria:
   * Registered user enters email and password on http://localhost:5000/login
+  * The flash message 'Welcome back, your logged in' is shown
+  * You are then redirected to http://localhost:5000/

+### Login (Failure)

+* As a user I want to enter in registered user details and be shown the 'http://localhost:5000/login' page

+* Example acceptance criteria:
+  * Registered user enters email and password on http://localhost:5000/login
+  * The flash message 'Sorry login failed' is shown
+  * You are then redirected to http://localhost:5000/login

+### Login (Validation Errors)

+* As a user I want to not enter in registered user details and be shown the 'http://localhost:5000/login' page with validation error messages

+* Example acceptance criteria:
+  * No details are entered on http://localhost:5000/login and submit is clicked
+  * Below the username and password field the error message '[This field is required.]' is shown in red
   * You are then redirected to http://localhost:5000/login

 ### Logout